High-Frequency Trading Explained

 Private investors come closest to the idea of high-frequency trading by using a fast trading computer, ensuring access to a high-speed network, using Artificial Intelligence-based trading strategy development algorithms such as those of Trade Ideas and using an API to execute buy and sell orders automatically.

-In addition, a very cheap and API connectable brokerage account is essential for successful high-frequency trading.
+In addition, a very cheap and API connectable Day Trading Platform is essential for successful high-frequency trading.

 One thing private investors should keep in mind, however, is that scalping for trading profits of 1 cent cannot be implemented and will be denied to companies that have their own supercomputers very close to the data centers of the exchanges and receive credits from the exchanges for providing liquidity.